 Of course not.

-Because every time that we do get this total and absolute freedom, we get certain groups of people that use it, and through unfair advantages and strategies, they climb to the top and use it to their own advantage.
+Because every time that we do get this total and absolute freedom, we get certain groups of people that use it and through unfair advantages and strategies, they climb to the top and use it to their own advantage.

 We're talking about the globalists here.

-That's why we have to play for our own team, finally, and that's what it comes down to.
+And so that's why we have to play for our own team, finally.

-With this Google thing, it teaches us that the argument is liberty, but not for liberty for the sake of itself.
+With this Google thing, it teaches us that the argument is liberty, but not for liberty for the sake of itself, not in itself, not as an ends in itself, but to further our own interests.

 This is a great moment to understand Nick a little bit better.

-Don't for a second trust that something he's saying necessarily has to be sincere, because there's a very good chance that something he's pursuing is actually just a red herring, and he's...
+Don't for a second trust that something he's saying necessarily has to be sincere, because there's a very good chance that something he's pursuing is actually just a red herring and is part of something else entirely, namely advancing his white identity agenda.

 What Nick is doing is echoing the ideology of his forefathers, particularly George Lincoln Rockwell, the founder of the American Nazi Party.